meenahcodes/-Diabetes-Data-Imputation-/README.md

 ## About the Dataset

-I used the well-known Diabetes dataset, which contains medical data collected from 768 female patients in the Phoenix, Arizona area between 1965 and 1975.
+I used the Pima Indians Diabetes dataset, which contains medical data collected from 768 Pima Indian women living in Phoenix, Arizona area between 1965 and 1975.
+.
+It contains data collected from
 Each patient is described by 9 attributes:

  **Pregnancies:** Number of times the patient has been pregnant.